-As we can see for $\lambda_2=-\lambda_1$ there appears a cancellation in the correction of the Casimir energy caused by the LV.
-However this is a very unlikely situation, and we can say that the correction on the Casimir energy caused by the presence of these two vectors is approximately given by the overall factor $\sqrt{1+(\lambda_1+\lambda_2)}$.
+As we can see, when $\lambda_2=-\lambda_1$, there is a cancellation in the correction to the Casimir energy caused by LV.
+However, this situation is very unlikely, and we can approximate the correction to the Casimir energy caused by the presence of these two vectors to be given by the overall factor $\sqrt{1+(\lambda_1+\lambda_2)}$.

-Unfortunately, the above integral cannot be expressed in terms of elementary functions for $\mu\neq0$; however in the massless field limit it can.
-The result is
+Unfortunately, the above integral cannot be expressed in terms of elementary functions for $\mu\neq 0$; however, in the massless field limit, it can be expressed as follows: